bentomhall/nih-system/homebrewery/world/player-options.md

 If you miss with a ranged weapon attack, you can re-target the attack to another creature within 30 ft of the original target.
 Roll the attack again at disadvantage.
 Once you use this a number of times equal to your Intelligence modifier, you cannot do so again until you finish a long rest.

 #### Additional Proficiencies
-You gain proficiency with acrobatics, deception, and thieves tools.
+You gain proficiency with acrobatics, deception, and thieves' tools.
 \page
 #### Mine-layer
 Starting at 3rd level, you can throw a small mine out to a point you can see within 30 ft as an action.
 Choose one of the following: